Nicholas-Lin/Capital-One-Summit/README.md

 ## Description
 View the project: https://nicholas-lin.github.io/capital-one-summit-2020/

 This is a web application using Yelp's Fusion API to help users pick a restaurant or experience.
-The app obtains user location via HTML5 Geolocation and plots mechants on a map based on search terms and search rules.
+The app obtains user location via HTML5 Geolocation and plots merchants on a map based on search terms and search rules.

 ## Design